-As the Chief Officer onboard, what safety drills do you have your crew complete to ensure their readiness for each season?
+As the Chief Officer onboard, what safety drills & safety training do you have your crew complete to ensure their readiness for each season?

 We partake in all required drills as per ISM and ISPS code but I also feel a necessity for additional training to supplement drills.
 Especially with larger vessels, crew can often go unnoticed and not have a 100% grasp of their responsibilities.

 A mind set that is often found onboard vessel’s is the hype into the season but when it comes to safety and security it is a non stop potential eventuality so it’s important so it is the HOD’s responsibility and the captain to ensure standards never slip regardless of operation, that’s the job in hand!

 Having experienced both situations onboard myself I believe extra fire and medical training is essential especially in regard to the crew’s first response.
 It is also imperative for crew to rotate roles and have an understanding of all roles in an emergency situation.
 You never know who or how many people will be present in an emergency situation.

 When analysing and predicting the vessels future operations it’s imperative to identify areas which may increase danger, for example a vessel tying stern-to the rocks each day all summer should take contrasting supplementary training whilst under refit or construction as you face very different yet equally formidable dangers so I try to bare in mind.
 It’s all relative to the operation of the program.
 At the end of the day, safety never takes a day off and fire doesn’t knock… that’s the culture I try to install onboard all year round.

 What steps will you undertake to ensure your safety equipment and machinery is up to standard and ready for operation?